 Why is Crossfit good for runners?

-Runners have very strong legs, and this is because running works the hip flexors, quads, glutes, hamstrings and calf muscles, as well as activates and strengthens the core muscles.
-Often, their upper bodies are less developed.
+Runners have very resilient legs, and this is because running works the hip flexors, quads, glutes, hamstrings and calf muscles, as well as activates and strengthens the core muscles.
+That doesn’t always equal physical strength, and often their upper bodies are less developed.
 This can lead to an imbalance in a runner’s body.

 These functional movements are what you do throughout your day without giving much thought to it.
 They include things like squatting when you sit, and pulling and pushing movements like when you’re opening and closing the door.